binkley/tw-generics-kata/README.md

 * Keep test coverage at 100%
 * No type casting (exception for casting to a generic parameter, if required)
 * Look up conversions with class tokens (e.g., `USD.class`)
+* No use of reflection: use lambdas and/or method references

 ## Extra credit